 If your skin doesn’t shrink back, the results will not be great.
 It will look akin to a deflated balloon.
 If your goal is to show some skin after your procedure, you will want to ensure smooth and even skin.

 If you are young and have not undergone any pregnancies, your chances of elastic skin that springs right back to its shape are much higher.
 Conversely, giving birth and/or aging take a toll on skin elasticity.
 If you have cellulite, liposuction alone will also leave you with unsatisfactory results.
 And lastly, if you have a history of keloid scarring, your are at higher than average risk of developing them after liposuction.
 It’s definitely something you should discuss with your surgeon prior to the procedure.

-The good news is that sagging and cellulite-like skin can be improved with an add-on called BodyTite.
+The good news is that sagging and cellulite-like skin can be improved with non-surgical skin tightening added on.
 It is a minimally-invasive procedure that when combined with liposuction achieves results previously only seen with surgical procedures like tummy tucks, thigh lifts, and arm lifts.
 It uses radio frequency assisted lipolysis (RFAL) to apply controlled heat to underlying tissue and tighten the skin.

 We hope that we’ve given you a better understanding whether liposuction is for you.
 When in doubt, please contact us to ask questions or to set up a personal consultation with one of our plastic surgeons in Nashville or Memphis.